xvrh/puppeteer-dart/doc/api.md

 ```

 #### browser.version
-For headless Chromium, this is similar to HeadlessChrome/61.0.3153.0.
+For headless Chrome, this is similar to HeadlessChrome/61.0.3153.0.
 For
 non-headless, this is similar to Chrome/61.0.3153.0.

 ```dart